netjeff/youtube-hide-watched/README.md

 # How to Use

 The script adds a small button at the top of the page.
 Pressing the button cycles through showing watched videos normally, then dimmed, then entirely hidden.

-The state of the button is configured per page which allows you hide watched videos on the Subscriptions page, but keep them visible on the Trending page.
+The button remembers the most recent choice seperately for each of these areas of YouTube:
+- Subscriptions page
+- Channel pages
+- Trending page
+- Recommendations sidebar when watching a video
+- Everywhere else

+The button is at the top of the page to right of the Search box.

 ![screenshot](screenshot.png 'Screenshot')